LearnersGuild/interview-challenge-practice-random/README.md

 ## Summary

+This is an app that generates a Practice Phase interview from randomly chosen interview pieces and a randomly chosen database.
+The possiblities are endless!
+(Or at least combinatorial.)

 ## To create an interview version for a learner

+0. If this is your first time working with this app:
+  - Clone or fork the repo
+  - `npm install`

 1. Make sure the USB Drive is available on your computer as `/Volumes/INTERVIEW`.
   - If `/Volume/INTERVIEW` is not available, the program assumes you are simply testing, and puts the generated challenge in `/var/tmp/randomInterviews`